 Sales training is the most underrated growth driver.

-Because training is the lever that fuels all other initiatives (new products, multi-year contracts, or sales methodology – you name it).
+Because sales training is the lever that fuels all other initiatives (new products, multi-year contracts, or sales methodology – you name it).

 I mean, how else are you making sure strategic decisions make it to the front lines?